-The bony structures of the orbit protrude beyond the surface of the eye.
+The bony structures of the orbit (the bony cavity that contains the eyeball and its muscles, nerves, and blood vessels, as well as the structures that produce and drain tears) protrude beyond the surface of the eye.
 They protect the eye while allowing it to move freely in a wide arc.

-The lacrimal glands, located at the top outer edge of each eye, produce the watery portion of tears.
+The tear (lacrimal) glands, located at the top outer edge of each eye (see Where Tears Come From), produce the watery portion of tears.
 Mucous glands in the conjunctiva produce mucus, which mixes with the watery portion of the tears to create a more protective tear film.
 Tears drain from each eye into the nose through one of the two nasolacrimal ducts.
 Each of these ducts has openings at the edge of the upper and lower eyelids near the nose, called the punctum.

 Last full review/revision October 2013 by James Garrity, MD